 HIPAA suggests that covered entities and their business associates should follow the policies and practices tested and promulgated by NIST both when ePHI is in transit and at rest:

 “Valid encryption processes for data at rest are consistent with NIST Special Publication 800-111, Guide to Storage Encryption Technologies for End User Devices.”

 “Valid encryption processes for data in motion are those which comply, as appropriate, with NIST Special Publications 800-52, Guidelines for the Selection and Use of Transport Layer Security (TLS) Implementations; SP 800-77, Guide to IPsec VPNs; or SP 800-113, Guide to SSL VPNs, or others which are Federal Information Processing Standards (FIPS) 140-2 validated.”

-In addition to the aforementioned publications, NIST has published the following publications which aim at securing ePHI:
+In addition to the above, NIST has published the following publications which aim at securing ePHI:

 NIST SP 1800-1, Securing Electronic Health Records on Mobile Devices: This NIST Cybersecurity Practice Guide provides a modular, open, end-to-end reference design that can be tailored and implemented by healthcare organizations of varying sizes and information technology (IT) sophistication.
 Specifically, the guide shows how healthcare providers, using open-source and commercially available tools and technologies that are consistent with cybersecurity standards, can more securely share patient information among caregivers who are using mobile devices.